-The Company's has successfully delivered an Inferred Resource 5.0Mt at a 3.41% ZnEq, that is reported in accordance with the JORC Code (2012) over the historic mines at Belara and Native Bee.
+The Company has successfully delivered an Inferred Resource of 5.0Mt at a 3.41% ZnEq, that is reported in accordance with the JORC Code (2012) over the historic mines at Belara and Native Bee.

-A second phase of drilling will assess the potential for extensions to known mineralisation and test for repetitions of massive sulphide mineralisation, with the aim of identifying additional Inferred Resources for Belara and Native Bee and to further assess the Project's economic viability.
+Planning and targeting is underway to assess the potential for extensions to known mineralisation and for repetitions of massive sulphide mineralisation, with the aim of identifying additional Resources for Belara and Native Bee and to further assess the Project's economic viability.